Frustrated with Jet Card Options? Fractional Offers a Solution

 Jet cards have become a popular entry-level option for those seeking private flights.
 With more than 250 programs on the market, there are many factors to consider before choosing to purchase.
 Here are a few things to think about:

 The worry with jet cards is that they are not a sustainable business model.
 While jet cards may be a good option for people who fly fewer than 25 hours per year, the purchase may also come with risk.
 Most operators simply do not generate considerable revenue from jet cards, leaving little capital to maintain the fleet and program.
 Always review the stability of the program you’re considering.
 Down payments, membership fees, and are a hefty investment but not guaranteed if a program has financial trouble.
-The PlaneSense® program, which has been operating for 25 years, offers stability and a business model that protects your investment.
+The PlaneSense® program, which has been operating for more than 25 years, offers stability and a business model that protects your investment.

 Jet Cards tend to advertise up-front costs that are invariable.
 This unfortunate misconception can cost card holders thousands, or even tens-of-thousands of dollars when compounded over several flights.
 You might pay the same hourly every time, but there is a multitude of fees that could end up on your final bill including: fuel surcharges, de-icing charges, FBO fees, taxi time, ferry fees, peak day surcharges, fees for pets, destination surcharges, and more.
 With a fractional program, all fees and costs are outlined up front.
 With a program like PlaneSense, you’ll always know your costs up front and won’t be surprised by additional fees just because it’s a popular day to travel.